sumor-cloud/llm-connector/README.md

 import Model from '@sumor/llm-connector'

 const model = new Model({
-  type: 'openai', // or 'qianwen'
+  type: 'openAI', // or 'qianWen'
   key: '123'
 })